 Extirpate: In population biology, this term typically means to eliminate locally.
 An entire species could be said to be "extinct" (e.g., the passenger pigeon, Ectopistes migratorius); in contrast, we'd characterize wolves in Montana to have once been "extirpated."
 Guarding animals: Domestic animals (e.g., dogs, llamas) that escort livestock to decrease likelihood of a depredation incident by aggressively defending livestock in the presence of wolves or other predators.
 Habituation: The waning of an innate response to a stimulus after repeated or prolonged presentations of that stimulus.
-Animals that are continually exposed to humans, with no negative consequences, can lose their innate avoidance behavior and become habituated or more precisely humanhabituated.
+Animals that are continually exposed to humans, with no negative consequences, can lose their innate avoidance behavior and become habituated or more precisely human-habituated.
 Although the characterization is usually used in a binary sense (i.e., either "habituated" or not) because we typically lack both sufficient knowledge of the animals' behavior and intentions and also because we lack a nuanced vocabulary for describing it, habituation almost certainly exists along a continuum (from mild to severe).
 Hazing: A technique where deterrents are administered to immediately modify the undesirable behavior.
 Illegal mortality: Mortality outside the provisions of a special kill permit, defense of life or property, agency management actions, a commission approved season, or outside other regulations established for wolves as a legally classified "species in need of management."
-Sometimes referred to as poaching.
 Legal mortality: Lethal control or mortality of a wolf within the provisions of a special kill permit, defense of life or property, agency management actions, a commission-approved season, or the regulations established for wolves as a legally classified "species in need of management."
 Lethal control: Management actions that result in the death of a wolf.
-Livestock: See § 81-2-702, MCA.
-Cattle, horses, mules, asses, sheep, llamas, alpacas, bison, swine, ostriches, rheas, emus, goats, alternative livestock as defined in 87-4-406, and other animals for purposes of disease prevention, control, and eradication.
-Cattle, calf, hog, pig, horse, mule, sheep, lamb, goat, guarding animals, emu, ostrich, poultry.
+Livestock: Cattle, calf, hog, pig, horse, mule, sheep, lamb, goat, guarding animals, emu, ostrich, poultry.